UMass-Embodied-AGI/UMass-Embodied-AGI.github.io/src/content/main/about.md

 image: ../assets/team.png
 ---

-- We have 5 of our papers accepted at ICLR 2025!
+- Five new papers accepted at ICLR 2025!